< Free Resources

 Characteristics of a derivative

-- Certain insurance contracts
+• Certain insurance contracts and market risk benefits

-- Derivative instruments that serve as impediments to sales accounting
+• Derivative instruments that impede sales accounting

 Designing a risk management policy